Bolesław I of Masovia: Life

 In subsequent years, Bolesław I attacked his Prussian and Russian neighbors.
-He supported the Order of Dobrzyń and in 1238 he took part in the war against Daniel of Halych and Mindaugas of Lithuania.
+He supported the Order of Dobrzyń and in 1238 he took part in the war against Daniel of Galicia and Mindaugas of Lithuania.

-In 1241, after the death of his father-in-law Henry II the Pious at the Battle of Legnica, Bolesław I supported his father's military seizure of Kraków, who this time was able to conquer the Seniorate.
+In 1241, after the death of his father-in-law Henry II the Pious at the Battle of Legnica, Bolesław I supported his father's military seizure of Kraków, which this time was able to conquer the Seniorate.
 His rule lasted only two years, until the Battle of Suchodoły on 25 May 1243, when Konrad I was defeated and forced to retire to Sieradz.

-With the death of Konrad I on 31 August 1247, new horizons opened for Bolesław I. In his father's will, he received most of Masovia; shortly after, he had to face an attack of his brother Casimir I, because he was dissatisfied with his portion of their paternal inheritance.
+With the death of Konrad I on 31 August 1247, new horizons opened for Bolesław I. In his father's will, he received most of Masovia; shortly after, he had to face an attack by his brother Casimir I, because he was dissatisfied with his portion of their paternal inheritance.
 However, before the open war began, Bolesław I died unexpectedly during the spring of 1248 (probably around 25 February).

-By 1232 Bolesław I married firstly with Gertrude (1218/20 – 23/30 April 1244/47), daughter of Henry II the Pious.
+By 1232, Bolesław I married firstly with Gertrude (1218/1220 – 23/30 April 1244/1247), daughter of Henry II the Pious.
 They had no children.

-Between 1245 and July 1247, Bolesław I married secondly with his first cousin once removed Anastasia, daughter of Alexander Vsevolodich, Prince of Bielsk (in turn a son of Vsevolod Mstislavich, Prince of Volhynia and Bielsk).
+Between 1245 and July 1247, Bolesław I married secondly to his first cousin once removed Anastasia, daughter of Alexander Vsevolodich, Prince of Bielsk (in turn a son of Vsevolod Mstislavich, Prince of Volhynia and Bielsk).
 They had no children.
-After her husband's death, she remarried with a Hungarian magnate called Demetri, probably member of the Aba family.
+After her husband's death, she remarried a Hungarian magnate called Demetri, probably a member of the Aba family.

-With no offspring from any of his marriages, in his will Bolesław I bequeathed all his possessions to his younger brother Siemowit I. This however annoyed Casimir I, and soon the war continued between the surviving brothers.
+With no offspring from any of his marriages, in his will, Bolesław I bequeathed all his possessions to his younger brother Siemowit I. This however, annoyed Casimir I, and soon the war continued between the surviving brothers.